 Animals Use Their Tails to Deal With the Elements

 Squirrels use their tails as umbrellas.
 Notice the squirrels at your bird feeder during very sunny weather, or inclement weather.
 They will position their tails over their back and head, shading them from the sun, rain and snow.

 Snow leopards and cold weather canids such as coyotes, foxes and wolves, use their huge tails for warmth.
 While sleeping they'll curl their tails around their bodies with the tip positioned over the nose.
 This warms the air they breathe enabling them to better thermoregulate.

 The tail is an important tool in animal locomotion, too.
 Notice how precisely a cheetah zig-zags in unison with its prey during the chase.
 Without a tail, the big cat would probably wipe out at the first zig.
 Snow leopards (above) use their tails to aide in negotiating their rugged, mountainous habitat by acting as a rudder and helping them to maintain balance.

 We little cat owners all marvel at how our pets negotiate knick-knack shelves, mantels, bookcases and other "mine-field" locations without (usually, that is) knocking stuff off.

 Some birds, such as peacocks and turkeys, use their tails in courtship rituals.
-They fan them out and rattle them, which is meant to earn the attention of the hens.
+They puff themselves up, fan their feathers out and rattle them, which is meant to earn the attention of the hens.

 They also use the display as a threat towards their own species or defense-bluff against predators.
-You might be a turkey if your last words are, "C'mon, you mangy, smelly, disgusting coyote, make my day."
+You might be a turkey if, all puffed up, your last words are, "C'mon, you mangy, smelly, disgusting coyote . . . make my day."